leftydrummer/dinkybot/README.md

 DINK YOURSELF!

 ## About DinkyBot

-DinkyBot is a custom Discord bot created for the Dinky Podcast community, written in Python. <br><br> It's designed to add fun and utility (lol yeah right) to the Discord server. <br><br>
+DinkyBot is a custom Discord bot created for the Dinky Podcast community, written in [Python](https://www.python.org).
+Huge shout out to the crew over at [Discord.py](https://github.com/Rapptz/discord.py) for making this easy and fun ❤️  <br><br>
+It's designed to add fun and utility(lol yeah right) to the Discord server.<br><br>
 My hope is that it can grow organically to serve the community's needs.
 The sky is the limit!

 ## Slash Commands